Preparation: Three Lessons from George Mitchell in Northern Ireland

 As a facilitator, you are responsible for holding the participants of a dialogue to their rules and their process.
 To do so, they must trust you to lead them in an impartial and constructive way.
 Each participant must trust your confidentiality and your dedication to their purposes.
 As the negotiations in Northern Ireland picked up speed, Mitchell writes, “The only people who observed the rule [of confidentiality] were the independent chairmen.
 I believe that was one reason why the three of us gained the respect of the participants.”
 And as others began to breach the rule, they looked to Mitchell for guidance.

-Preparation has been at the core of Public Conversations work for over 25 years, and we’ve realized many of the same benefits Mitchell did in Northern Ireland.
+Preparation has been at the core of Essential Partners' work for over 25 years, and we’ve realized many of the same benefits Mitchell did in Northern Ireland.
 Whether on the international stage or at the office, we all feel the temptation to get to the “actual work” as quickly as possible.
 But preparation should be prioritized, as it can lay the foundation for a constructive dialogue.
 So as you strive to use dialogue to encourage connection across painful divides, we hope you consider using these tools to set a foundation for a more effective conversation.